einarrdotnet/EinArch-Hyprland/WorkingEnviroment/WorkingEnviroment-ToDoList.md

 - [ ] install/update git
 - [ ] set the git config global name variable to "Einarr"
 - [ ] set the git config global email variable to "einarr.net@gmail.com"
+- [ ] Move the git repoistory "EinArch-Hyprland.git" to the user directory "Projects"